Benjru/Benjru/README.md

 ## Hello!
-My name is Benjamin, aka Benjru 👋
+My name is Benjru 👋

-- 📚 I'm a third year Computer Science Major at Mount Allison University
+- 📚 I'm a fourth year Computer Science Major at Mount Allison University
-- 💻 I'm currently working on expanding my pre-made data structures repository
+- 💻 I'm currently working on writing an XCB window manager
-- 🌱 In my spare time, I am learning C and C++
-- 👀 I'm interested in blockchain, NIX systems, and UX/UI design
+- 👀 I'm interested in blockchain, operating systems, and UX/UI design
-- 🤝 I'm interested in collaborating on any interesting projects
+- 🤝 I'm open to collaborating on any interesting projects
 - 📫 Feel free to contact me at ben.hallihan1@gmail.com
 <br>